📅 Last Updated: September 6, 2024

 Do I need good credit to borrow using my home equity?

-The main elements that your lender will examine when you apply are your total home equity and overall ability to make payments.
+The main factors your lender will examine when you apply for a second mortgage in Canada are your total home equity and overall ability to make payments.
 So, in certain cases, your credit will not be a major factor, like with a reverse mortgage.
-However, generally, lenders will require you have a credit score of 650 to qualify for a home equity loan or HELOC.
+However, lenders will generally require you to have a good credit score of at least 650 to qualify for a home equity loan or HELOC.

 I bought my house last year, can I get a home equity loan?